CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 CenturyLink Cloud Users

 ### Impact
-This article walks through an installation and customization of ownCloud package install for greater customization to utilize DBaaS, mail relay and Object storage (Enterprise edition) to minimize adminstriation for local resources
+After reading this article, the user can configure a customized ownCloud environment to utilize DBaaS, mail relay and Object storage (Enterprise edition) to minimize adminstriation for local resources

 ### Prerequisite